-After 1 January 2012, all earth stations must meet the mandatory requirement of Section 4.2.2.
+After 1 January 2012, all earth stations shall meet the mandatory requirement of Section 2 of Appendix 3 of the Radio Regulations.

-5. FREQUENCY TOLERANCES AND SPECTRUM INVERSION
+FREQUENCY TOLERANCES AND SPECTRUM INVERSION

 The carrier frequency tolerances discussed below and the demodulator operating conditions given in Section 9.2.1 have been formulated so as to eliminate the necessity for a reference pilot for AFC.
 Under these conditions, and with the satellite translation frequency tolerance discussed below, it is expected that earth station transmit and receive chain frequency adjustments will be required periodically.